 When it comes to buyback of shares – how does it work?
 The buyback of shares takes place when a company returns wealth to its investors or shareholders.
 There are numerous reasons why companies repurchase their own shares.
 Apart from an alternative to paying dividends to stockholders, share buybacks also restructure the capital structure of the company, without the need to borrow or seek loans.
-This increases the debt ratio of the company.
 This means the company essentially invests in itself.
-With any buyback of shares, meaning derives from the value the act brings.
 Share buybacks improve company metrics and repurchase can also boost company stock prices.
 This is more so when the periods of low earning are faced by the company.

 If a company returns cash to its stockholders, there can be two methods to accomplish this.
 The first is just through conventional routes like paying cash dividends.
 A second one is through share buybacks.
-From the company’s perspective, stock buybacks are a better option.
-Investors may also prefer this option.
 The buyback of shares, procedure-wise is relatively simple.
 The company makes the offer to buy back the shares owned by stockholders.

 The stockholders make the decision to hold on to the shares or tender these for repurchase.
 If the former is chosen, the stockholder gives up the shares, takes payment in cash and pays the required capital gains tax.
 In contrast, companies choosing to return cash through dividend payments give the investors no choice.
 However, these are deemed more dependable.